New World Sketches

 Sidewalk

 The work opens with a busy street scene of 1930’s New York, and the hustle and bustle of the city can be heard through percussive scoring of car hooters, trams and pedestrians going about their business, featuring elements of George Gershwin’s American In Paris and Rhapsody in Blue.
-There is the sound of a Broadway show at figure and a two bar glimpse of a ‘Tom and Jerry’ cartoon just before fig. where the music enters a change of both mood and neighbourhood, into a Harlem jazz club or speak-easy.
+There is the sound of a Broadway show at figure B and a two bar glimpse of a ‘Tom and Jerry’ cartoon just before fig. D where the music enters a change of both mood and neighbourhood, into a Harlem jazz club or speak-easy.
 A reprise of the main theme (seven bars before F) heralds the return to the side-walk which brings the first movement to a close.

 The Deep South